From best to worst, here is GGRecon's Apex Legends weapons tier list.

 Hemlock Burst AR

 The Hemlock allows the holder to switch between single and burst fire, and the word to describe the AR is – good.
 Good at medium range, a good burst rate of fire, this weapon is simple yet effective.
 The high damage stats and accuracy pull this gun up from a lower rank to a comfortable position in Tier A, thanks to 132 headshot and 66 body damage.
+In Season 6, several mini-buffs have been given to the Hemlock, including slightly reduced recoil on the second and third shot.

 EVA-8 Auto (Double Tap)